amwaleh/kashCustomer/README.md

 DB_NAME=<db_name>
 ```
 ## Run migrations
+You need to globally install `knex` as an npm dependency by running

+`npm run -g knex`

-In your terminal run
+next in  your terminal run

 `knex migrate:latest`

 # Starting the app

-Nb: make sure that your wordpress site  running woocommerce API is up and running.
+NB: make sure that your MySQL , wordpress site and woocommerce API plugin are up and running.

 ```bash
 npm install

 npm run dev
 # or
 yarn